oliguo/Server-Certbot-XAMPP-Ubuntu/README.md

 # Server-Certbot-XAMPP-Ubuntu
-Here is a guide line how to use the certbot to help you generate SSL cert and renew it automatically under the XAMPP of Ubuntu 18.04
+Here is a guideline how to use the certbot to help you generate SSL cert and renew it automatically under the XAMPP of Ubuntu 18.04

 ```
 Before writing this guide,
-I was in the trouble about the certbot how to run it welll on the XAMPP of Ubuntu,
+I was in the trouble about the certbot how to run it well on the XAMPP of Ubuntu,
-and did many and many reasearch and read the certbot doc deeply,
+and did many and many research and read the certbot doc deeply,
 I solved the issue, the apache thing by this option --apache-ctl /opt/lampp/bin/apachectl !
 ```

 # Let's start!
 ## 1. XAMPP Installation
 ```
-I think you have installed the xampp and it run as well, if you have not install it, you can check my repo [Server Deployment], it maybe help you.
+I think you have installed the xampp and it runs as well, if you have not installed it, you can check my repo [Server Deployment], it may be help you.
 ```

-## 2. Certbot Intallation
+## 2. Certbot Installation
 ```
 sudo apt-get update
 sudo apt-get install software-properties-common